How to get from Split to Hvar

 Keep in mind that the minimum age for party tours is 18, so minors are not allowed.

-You also need to confirm with your tour organiser beforehand what time you have to be back at the ferry because if you are not there at the designated time, they will leave you behind.
+You also need to confirm with your tour organiser beforehand what time you have to be back at the ferry, because if you are not there at the designated time, they will leave you behind.
 We hope you’re not too drunk to find your way to the port!

-With GetYourGuide, you can book a private party tour from Split to Hvar Island for a group of 11 for 820 KN (€105.00) per person.
+With Viator, you can book a private party tour from Split to Hvar Island for a group of 10 for €1,000 ($1,160).
+Divide the cost, and that’s about €100 ($115) per person.

 Tour rates and schedule

-Our favourite places to stay in Hvar
+Best places to stay in Hvar

 Important: Tourism in Croatia is very seasonal.
 Much of the available accommodation in Croatia is fully booked in the summer, but many sites are closed in the winter months.
 With July and August being the peak season, rates can rise 3 times as high as compared the low season or shoulder months.
 We recommend booking your accommodation at least 1 month in advance to lock in better rates.